Athtar42/frontend-practice/README.md

-# frontend-practice
+# Front-End Practice

+## Flex

-## Responsive Navbar using Flexbox
+1. Responsive Navbar using Flexbox

-## Responsive Widget using Flex
+2. Responsive Widget using Flexbox

+3. The Holy Grail Layout